J.D., Tulane University, 1993

 - Immigration Law

 Hiroko Kusuda is Clinic Professor and Director of Immigration Law Section of Loyola University New Orleans College of Law, Stuart H. Smith Law Clinic and Center for Center for Social Justice.
-Under her supervision student practitioners represent clients before the U.S. Department of Justice Immigration Courts and the Board of Immigration Appeals, the U.S. Department of Homeland Security and federal courts.
+Under her supervision, student practitioners represent clients before the U.S. Department of Justice Immigration Courts and the Board of Immigration Appeals, the U.S. Department of Homeland Security, and federal courts.
 Professor Kusuda also trains her students to engage in administrative advocacy with federal and state agencies for their clients.
-Prior to joining Loyola Professor Kusuda was Detention Attorney at Catholic Legal Immigration Network, Inc. (CLINIC), a subsidiary of the U.S. Conference of Catholic Bishops.
-During her tenure at CLINIC, she represented hundreds of detained immigrants before the Oakdale Immigration Court, conducted the Know Your Rights immigration program at Louisiana detention centers.
-She also managed CLINIC’s Louisiana Deportation and Detention Representation Project, providing technical assistance to Catholic diocesan immigration programs created after Hurricanes Katrina and Rita.
+Prior to joining Loyola, Professor Kusuda represented detained immigrants in Louisiana as a Detention Attorney of Catholic Legal Immigration Network, Inc. (CLINIC).
+During her tenure at CLINIC, she represented hundreds of detained immigrants before the Oakdale Immigration Court and conducted the Know Your Rights immigration program at Louisiana detention centers.
+She also managed CLINIC’s Louisiana Deportation and Detention Representation Project, providing technical assistance to Catholic diocesan immigration programs in the Gulf South created after Hurricanes Katrina and Rita.